alexanderop/talk-structure-vue-prag-25/slides.md

 <VClicks>

-- ✅ Independent teams & deployments
+✅ Each team owns its part

-- ✅ Mix different tech stacks
+✅ Teams can use different tech stacks

-- ✅ Failure isolation
+✅ One part can fail without breaking the rest

-- ✅ Scales with organization
+✅ Works well for very large orgs

 </VClicks>